Emerging Leaders Program

 Time Commitment

-Participants should plan to dedicate 8-12 hours per month from April through September.
+Participants should plan to dedicate 8-12 hours per month from April through October.
 This includes:

-• Attendance and engagement at required virtual workshops.
+• Attendance and engagement at required virtual workshops

 • Participation in mentor meetings.